argonautproject/clinicalnotes/source/pages/guidance.md

 ### FHIR Resources to Exchange Clinical Notes

 Both [DocumentReference] and [DiagnosticReport] resources have been [profiled] to support the exchange of clinical notes.
-(See this [section](#justification-for-resources-choices) for a full discussion on the decision to use these resources.)
+(See  [Resource Selection](#resource-selection) for a full discussion on the decision to use these resources.)

 DocumentReference is the best choice when the narrative is broader then a specific order or report, such as a Progress Note or Discharge Summary Note.
 The DocumentReference Resource can point to a short 2-3 sentence status of the patient, or reference a complex CDA or Composition document which can include *both* a narrative and a discrete information.

 DiagnosticReport is the best choice when a system needs to share discrete information or coded interpretations.
 The `DiagnosticReport.result` element supports the discrete information and the entire narrative report can be represented by the `DiagnosticReport.presentedForm` element.

-Because of the overlapping scope of the underlying resources and variability in system implementation, there is no single best practice for representing a scanned, or narrative-only report.
+There is no single best practice for representing a scanned, or narrative-only report due to the overlapping scope of the underlying resources and variability in system implementation.
 Reports may be represented by either a DocumentReference or a DiagnosticReport as demonstrated by the green area in Figure 1.
 For example, some systems consider any scanned report, or note, a DocumentReference.
 Other systems allow users to categorize the scanned report as Lab and store to DiagnosticReport.[^1]

 {% include img-portrait.html img="DiagnosticReport_DocumentReference_Resource_Overlap.png" caption="Figure 1: DiagnosticReport and DocumentReference Report Overlap" %}